seals-are-bouncy/Hyperrealism/README.md

 # Hyperrealism

-Hyperrealism is a very photorealistic rendering engine written in C++.
+Hyperrealism is a very photorealistic rendering engine written in C.

 this project uses meson.